15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.instagram.com/p/DJoxL6Nxf_W/?img_index=1

-@shabbychicmarbel installed full-length curtains featuring oversized roses and greenery on cream fabric.
-The floral scale is bold—these aren’t timid little sprigs.
-The curtains frame the window with enough pattern density to create visual weight, which balances nicely against white painted cabinets and open shelving.
-Glass pendant lights and copper accents pick up the warm tones from the rose colors.
+Full-length curtains featuring oversized roses and greenery on cream fabric create bold, beautiful impact.
+The floral scale is bold.
+These aren’t timid little sprigs.
+The curtains frame windows with enough pattern density to create visual weight that balances nicely against white painted cabinets and open shelving.

 Modern Geometric Panels with Color-Block Design